What are our Global Research Priorities?

 We have close partnerships with third parties, such as policy makers, charities and industry.
 We provide seed funding for projects, and facilitate networking opportunities and other research-related events throughout the year.

-Our research falls under five themes:
+Our research falls under seven themes:

 Biomedical Engineering and Biotechnology